inotin/reviewAnalyzer-/README.md

 ### To Do List
 - [x] Make initial commit
-- [ ] Add comments to the functions
+- [x] Add comments to the functions
 - [ ] Update README.md.
 The used template can be found here: [https://github.com/othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template)
-- [ ] Add support of text reviews
+- [x] Add support of text reviews
+- [ ] Implement JSON input for key words, sets of URLs
+- [ ] Implement JSON input for dictionaries of scores
 - [ ] Implement automatic feature detection
 - [ ] Implement automatic descriptive words detection

-There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+Once upon a time I realized that if you want to get objective information about some product, you have to spend a vast amount of time reading and watching reviews to distill valuable facts.
+The tool that I am trying to implement provides quantative assessment for a feature of products.

+What are the inputs?
+* Set of URLs for a group of products
+* Key words for the feature/features

+That's it!
+What will you get?
+* The comparative quantified asessment of products by their feature/features

+Of course, there's a lot to do to calibrate the model but even now I get the results pretty close to expected.

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.